edgeimpulse/example-standalone-inferencing-zephyr/README.md

-# Edge Impulse Example: stand-alone inferencing (Zephyr)
+# Edge Impulse Example: standalone inferencing (Zephyr)

 This runs an exported impulse on most Zephyr development boards.
 See the documentation at [Running your impulse locally (Zephyr)](https://docs.edgeimpulse.com/docs/running-your-impulse-locally-zephyr).